sean-e/mTroll/README.md

 ## mTroll Hybrid MIDI Controller

-mTroll is the software portion of a hybrid hardware/software MIDI foot controller. mTroll is the MIDI control engine that I use with my [monome-based]( https://web.archive.org/web/20071011033743/http://monome.org/40h/kit ) foot controller. mTroll outputs MIDI in response to input from the monome or the gui. mTroll can be used standalone without hardware as a virtual foot controller. mTroll has native support for Axe-Fx processors with round tripping of effect block bypass and channel states, scene control and looper block control.
+mTroll is the software portion of a hybrid hardware/software MIDI foot controller. mTroll is the MIDI control engine that I use with my [monome-based]( https://web.archive.org/web/20071011033743/http://monome.org/40h/kit ) foot controller. mTroll outputs MIDI in response to input from the monome or the gui. mTroll can be used standalone without hardware as a virtual foot controller. mTroll has native support for Axe-Fx processors with round tripping of effect block bypass and channel states, scene control, and looper block control. mTroll has native support for displaying global and local parameter state of Echoplex Digital Pro and Echoplex Digital Pro Plus devices. mTroll supports listening for MIDI CC state changes.

 [Original Project Homepage](http://www.creepingfog.com/mTroll/)